Report Navigation

 Emotional Dependency

-Teens with anxious attachment are 3.4x more likely to develop problematic AI dependency.
+Teens with pre-existing mental health conditions are significantly more likely to develop problematic AI dependency.
 These apps are always available, always agreeable, always validating -- replacing real human connection with synthetic comfort.

 Report 02Extreme